GuanmingQiao/certified-kubernetes-administrator-course/docs/02-Core-Concepts/06-Kube-API-Server.md

 - Kube-apiserver is responsible for **`authenticating`**, **`validating`** requests, **`retrieving`** and **`Updating`** data in ETCD key-value store.
 In fact kube-apiserver is the only component that interacts directly to the etcd datastore.
 The other components such as kube-scheduler, kube-controller-manager and kubelet uses the API-Server to update in the cluster in their respective areas.

   ![post](../../images/post.PNG)
+- Specifically, when `kube-apiserver` receives a POST API call to create a Pod, it interacts with other components:
+  - `kube-apiserver` authenticates user, validates request (by comparing with exisiting configuration in etcd)
+  - `kube-apiserver` creates a pod object without assigning it to a worker node, updates ETCD
+  - `kube-scheduler` continuously monitors `kube-apiserver`.
+Realizing that there's an unassigned Pod, assigns the Pod to a Worker Node
+  - `kube-apiserver` receives Worker Node information from `kube-scheduler`, then updates ETCD
+  - `kube-apiserver` updates kublet on the Worker Node. kublet creates the Pod, then report back to `kube-apiserver`
+  - `kube-apiserver` updates ETCD for the last time with the Pod creation info

 ## Installing kube-apiserver